 And it’s not strange when a typical travel blogger takes years before reaching a satisfying number of monthly visitors.
-Well, of course, there are some talented and unique bloggers out there who did it within a year.
+Well, of course, there are some awesome and unique bloggers out there who did it within a year.

 Ready to start your blog?
 Skip to How to Start a Travel Blog part.

 Which Web Host Should I Use?

 So you’ve read what I wrote up there and decided that you’re determined to start your own travel blog.
 Here’s the main question.
 Which web host should you choose?